CommaSense

 The words ‘comprises’ and ‘comprising’ should never be followed by the word ‘of’.
 Either: “water comprises hydrogen and oxygen” or: “water is composed of hydrogen and oxygen”.
 The following sentence is therefore wrong: “The company has expanded rapidly and now comprises of four strategic business units.”
 It should either be written as: “...and is now composed of four strategic...” or “...and now comprises four strategic...”.

-What are nouns, adjectives, verbs and adverbs?
+What are nouns, adjectives, verbs and adverbs etc?

-A noun is an object eg, book
+A noun is an object, name or place eg, book, Sue, Leeds

 An adjective is a describing word eg, good, exciting